How Is the Cut Determined in Golf Tournaments?

 54-Hole Cut

 Should the higher cut line be used following 36 holes, and more than 78 players qualify for the next round, a second cut occurs after 54 holes.
 This cut uses the same procedures (top 70 and ties).
-While this cut does not determine if the players receive money for their performance, it does determine which players are permitted to play the next, usually final, round.

-Pre 2019-2020 Season: 10 Stroke Rule
+Pre 2019-2020 Season: 10-Stroke Rule

 Some events utilize a 10-stroke cut rule, under which any player within 10 strokes of the leader after two rounds is permitted to make the weekend, even if the player ranks worse than 65th.
 This is primarily used in major tournaments, where the course is very difficult and a player who goes out and shoots a score in the mid-60s can climb through the field quickly.